-Learn more and get some tips on how to use the Area of Interest tool in Tobii Pro Studio and Tobii Pro Glasses Analyzer.
+Learn more and get some tips on how to use the Area of Interest tool in Tobii Pro Studio and Tobii Pro Lab.

-The area of interest is a concept and a Tobii Pro Studio and Pro Glasses Analyzer tool that allows the eye tracking researcher or analyst to calculate quantitative looking measures.
+The area of interest is a concept and a Tobii Pro Studio and Pro Lab tool that allows the eye tracking researcher or analyst to calculate quantitative eye movement measures.
 These include fixation counts and durations.
 Using this tool, you simply draw a boundary around a feature or element of the eye tracking stimulus whether it’s a button on a web page or actor walking across a scene in a video clip.
-Studio then calculates the desired metrics within the boundary over the time interval of interest.
+Pro Studio or Pro Lab then calculates the desired metrics within the boundary over the time interval of interest.

 Creating and editing AOIs is straightforward and covered the user’s manual do this post will focus on features that are less commonly used.
 We’ll also present a few tips and tricks for designing and analyzing with AOIs.

 In some cases, the analyst might wish to apply several AOIs of the same size and aligned in some way.
 For example, here we see oval AOIs set up on the faces of the KISS band members PEZ dispensers.
 We first drew the AOI over Gene’s face and then copy and pasted them over Ace, Peter, and Paul’s faces ensuring they are all the same size.
 This is indicated by the X and Y extent coordinates indicating a bounding box of 201 pixels in the horizontal direction and 277 pixels in the vertical direction.

 We have also insured that they are all aligned at the top as the Y coordinate of the upper left corner is identical at 244 pixels for all four AOIs.
 Now, if we wanted to shorten them, we could then type, say, 234 in the box and the AOI would then be adjusted.
 Basically, this allows you to control the size and location of AOIs down to the pixel.